Introduce yourself - who are you?

 I have a DO-bias...
 I am in favor of doing.
 I am usually found in some form of action: juggling, running, standing on my head, swimming, hiking, flying airplanes, jumping out of helicopters, selling something, organizing people, telling loud and slightly inappropriate stories/ jokes, bothering the woman I love, (Andra Adams).
 I love playing board games...
 I love playing games period.
 I love working with people who are passionate about what they do and who are committed to making things happen : ) I am intense and I have no patience for whining and complaining.
 My father used to tell me "Run with your heart and your feet will follow."
 That is how I try to live my life : )

-I am one of the co-founders of BMS... the idea began in many different places, but culminated during my time as an investment analyst with KLH Capital.
+I was one of the co-founders of BMS... the idea began in many different places, but culminated during my time as an investment analyst with KLH Capital.
 There I had the privilege of working with talented managers and brilliant entrepreneurs.
 I began there without any experience in business but learned rapidly at the side of wonderful people.
 What I began to realize was that groups of like minded and highly dedicated people can do anything they set out to do.
 I felt so grateful for the experience and I wanted to pay that forward to others, and that became the early seed of the idea for Black Mountain SOLE.

 I am here to be a resource for people who want to challenge themselves and achieve great things.
 I want to ensure that experiential learning and collaboration has a home and a framework to sustain itself and extend it to others who are seeking it.